SHathi28/Ethical-Hacking-Python-Scripts/README.md

 1. **server.py v1.0**: A simple Python script designed to listen for incoming connections on the host machine.\
 ![reverseShell Screenshot 1](README_Screenshots/reverseShell_Screenshot1.png)

    **server.py v1.1**: Upgrade of the script.
-Allows the script to connect to a remore system (in this case it's the local machine) and send and receive messages between the two programs.
+Allows the script to connect to a remote system (in this case it's the local machine) and send and receive messages between the two programs.\
 ![reverseShell Screenshot 2](README_Screenshots/reverseShell_Screenshot2.png)

-   **server.py v1.2**: Allows the script to now continusouly execute commands on the remote system and print the results to the console.
+   **server.py v1.2**: Allows the script to now continuously execute commands on the remote system and print the results to the console.\
 ![reverseShell Screenshot 3](README_Screenshots/reverseShell_Screenshot3.png)

 2. **reverseShell.py**: Works in conjunction with server.py.
 This script is designed to be placed on the target machine and establish a connection with the command system, waiting for command to execute and send back.